Hello and love from Adahlia!

 Adahlia is an amazing, beautiful, inquisitive, and vivacious little girl with an extremely rare blood disorder called Diamond Blackfan Anemia (DBA).
 It is a blood disorder so rare and mysterious that doctors identify it in only 25 babies born worldwide each year.

 There are only approximately 1,000 people with the symptoms of DBA alive at any given moment.
-There are likely many more people who carry the gene for DBA but do not express it or have any noticeable symptoms.
+There are likely many more people who carry genes that have been implicated in DBA, but do not express it or have any noticeable symptoms.

 The symptoms of DBA are varied and range from life-threatening to unobservable.
 Adahlia has only one very serious symptom, the primary DBA symptom: her bone marrow is not making enough red blood cells for her to survive.
 Red blood cells from transfusions typically live only 3-6 weeks post-transfusion.
 If Adahlia does not receive a blood transfusion from a blood donor, she would die after about a month and a half.
 Adahlia’s continued presence on earth reminds us that every moment of life is a miracle, a gift.

-DBA is considered a genetic disease, but doctors find an abnormal gene in only 50% of cases.
-Interestingly, having one of the gene “mutations” associated with DBA does not mean the person will have any disease symptoms.
-A baby can be born to parents without genetic mutations, who have no symptoms, and no knowledge of this disease in their family histories.
-It is a highly mysterious and poorly understood condition.
+DBA is considered a genetic disease, and there are perhaps a dozen different genes that have been implicated in DBA, with doctors still finding more.
+Yet, doctors find an abnormal gene in only 50% of cases.
+Interestingly, having one of the gene “mutations” associated with DBA does not mean the person will have any disease symptoms — they could live a completely normal life.
+Additionally, a baby with DBA symptoms and a genetic mutation can be born to parents without genetic mutation, who have no symptoms, and no knowledge of this disease in their family histories.
+What is causing DBA?
+How can one person with a mutation be fine, and another person with that same mutation be unable to make their own red blood cells?
+Perhaps even more interesting, persons with DBA can go in and out of remission, able to make their own blood, and these periods of remission or triggering of disease seem to be linked to hormonal events such as stress, puberty, and pregnancy.
+Any way you look at it, DBA is a highly mysterious and poorly understood condition.

-Adahlia has needed a blood transfusion every 3-5 weeks since she was only 6 weeks old.
-It is a lengthy, risky, and uncomfortable procedure that requires an IV to be kept in place for four hours — and IV needles hurt!
+Blood transfusions are lengthy, risky, and uncomfortable procedures that requires an IV to be kept in place for four hours — and IV needles hurt!
 It is tall order for a little being.
 Yet, when I tell Adahlia we need to go the hospital for a blood transfusion, she only looks a little sad, nods, points to her elbow crease and makes the sign for “hurt.”
 She doesn’t scream or fight.
 She greets the nurses and plays in the halls as if the hospital were her home away from home.
 She faces each one of her medical procedures with courage and strength.

 There is no known cure for DBA except a bone marrow transplant, and Adahlia does not have a donor match.
-She faces a long road of invasive medical interventions for the rest of her life, and the potential for many dangerous complications.
-Yet, Adahlia is an incredibly strong little being with an intense will to live.
+We have chosen not to give her steroids, which can help up to 80% of children enter remission (and be able to make their own blood), but which come with a long list of undesirable and irreversible side effects and health complications.
+Adahlia faces a long road of invasive medical interventions for the rest of her life, and the potential for dangerous complications.
+Yet, Adahlia is an incredibly strong little person with an intense will to live.
 I am awed by her on a routine basis, and to witness her courage and grace throughout this ordeal humbles me to tears.

 My hope is that this site will solicit a flood of prayer, love, and positive, healing energy on her behalf.
 DBA is a mysterious medical problem but it also comes with its own unique brand of mysterious hope: it goes into spontaneous remission in approximately 20% of cases.
 This means that the children are suddenly able to make enough of their own blood to no longer need blood transfusions.
 We are doing absolutely everything we can for Adahlia from biomedical, natural medicine, physical medicine, energy medicine, spiritual medicine, and oriental medicine perspectives.
 We’ve received considerable help — emotionally, spiritually, and financially.
 If you’d like to help finance our quest to cure her, we’d welcome your assistance.
 If I can uncover a natural cure for her, it would have great implications for all the other children and families that struggle with the physical, financial, and emotional tolls of this disorder.
 On this blog, I will keep you informed of our progress.